-The Public History collection contains about 40,000 items, nearly all of which are linked to Bristol and the surrounding area.
+The Social History collection contains about 40,000 items, nearly all of which are linked to Bristol and the surrounding area.
 The collection comprises objects relating to community and domestic life, personal effects, working life and clothing.
-Items from the collection can be seen on display at MShed and Blaise Castle House Museum.
+Items from the collection can be seen on display at MShed and Blaise Castle House Museum, and by appointment.

 The domestic collection represents a unique resource for the study of home life.
-It includes one of the UK's largest collections of cooking utensils, a strong collection of children's toys including dolls and dolls houses, and a collection of musical instruments which includes 18 pianos with links to Bristol.
+It includes one of the UK's largest collections of cooking utensils, a strong collection of children's toys including dolls and dolls houses, and a collection of musical instruments.

-There are around 6000 items of clothing in the collection, dating from the early-1700s to the present day.
-Everyday wear of the 20th century is a particular strength, and there are about 300 items of clothing which are linked to Bristol.
+There are around 6,000 items of clothing in the collection, dating from the early-1700s to the present day.
+Everyday wear of the 1900s is a particular strength, and there are about 300 items of clothing which are linked to Bristol.